Dreams of the Deep

 Lev pocketed the list.

 He checked on patients.
 The bronchial cases were holding, the adjusted dosages managing symptoms against air quality that the filters were managing against load that the adapters were managing against a housing designed for a different filter type.
-The man with the fracture was working, one-handed, reorganizing a supply compartment.
-Lev told him to rest.
-The man looked at him and then continued reorganizing the supply compartment.
-The teenager from two days ago, the one whose cardiovascular numbers had been wrong underneath the fear, was running cable with a crew in section three.
+The man with the hand tremor was hauling cable.
+The tremor was still there but he was working through it.
+Lev checked the cardiovascular readings.
+Holding.
+The teenager from yesterday, the one whose cardiovascular regulation hadn’t been engaging, was running cable with a crew in section three.
 She looked steadier.
 She’d been through the worst thing that had happened in her life and she was pulling cable the next morning because that was what you did.

 He passed Mirin’s compartment.
 Hatch open.
 Mirin at her console, working on patient files.
 She looked up when he passed.
 A nod.
-The nod of a colleague, which was new, and which neither of them commented on.
+The nod of a colleague.

 Koss was in operations with the schematic on the display, but the display had changed.
 The red sections were still red.
 The green was greener.
 She’d updated the status on the sections Breck had reinforced, the seals he’d reapplied, the conduit that had been replaced.
 The amber zones were shrinking.
 The station’s map of itself was slowly, section by section, turning from crisis to recovery.